chrismacp/chrismacp.github.io/_posts/2017-05-19-learn-to-make-music-with-javascript.md

 a new language or use more complicated tools.
 It's JavaScript after all!

-I've spent a few hours on the course now and built a mouse controlled thermin, a keyboard controlled oscillator and an additive synth. you can try out my latest right here and now!
-Click in the red box below and then press any keys to create new oscillators and space bar to fade them out.
+I've spent a few hours on the course now and built a mouse controlled thermin, a keyboard controlled oscillator and an additive synth.
+You can try out my latest project from the course right here and now!
+Click in the red box below and then press any keys to create new oscillators and space bar to fade everything out.

 <div style="background-color:red; height:50px"